NoahDavey/100-days-of-code/log/r1-log.md

 Was at the parents on this day.
 Just spent some time working on the db stuff

 ### R1D48
+I worked on expanding out the repository functionality in our database library.
+Managed to get a few queries working as expected with the query builder which was cool.

 ### R1D49
 ### R1D50
 ### R1D51